Hacienda Beer Company: Milwaukee taproom details

 Hacienda's 4500 sqft, 125 seat Milwaukee taproom was located in a 1913 building at 2018 E. North Ave.
 The interior was designed by Milwaukee-based 360 Degrees.
 They aimed to create "a blend of casual, whimsical, yet hardworking, sophisticated and timeless qualities."

 Primary colors in the new taproom included blue, green, and orange.
 The builders left cream city brick walls deliberately exposed while large hanging orbs lit the space.
 Seats on the Prospect Ave. side of the building were upholstered with Madras fabric.
 The way to the bathrooms was marked by a highly visible neon sign reading "flush vibes".

 The space occupied by Hacienda was originally constructed as separate buildings in the 1910s and 1920s, but over time their internal rooms merged.
-The building hosted a variety of businesses over the decades prior to Hacienda's occupancy: a hardware store, appliance store, bank, shoe store, florist, and a number of bars.
+The building hosted a variety of businesses over the decades prior to Hacienda's occupancy: a hardware store, appliance store, bank, shoe store, florist, a Mexican restaurant, and a number of bars.